lynnlilu/lynnlilu.github.io/_pages/students.md

   * SRTP: In-vehicular Intrusion Detection, collaborated with Pengyu and Luxin.
 * Haibing Wu (吴海槟)
   * Duration: The class of 2026
-  * Major: Computer Science and Technology
+  * Major: Turing Honor Class (Computer Science and Technology)
   * SRTP: Scenario Generation for Autonomous Driving, collaborated with Ziyou.
 * Ziyou Lv (吕子优)
   * Duration: The class of 2026
-  * Major: Computer Science and Technology
+  * Major: Turing Honor Class (Computer Science and Technology)
   * SRTP: Scenario Generation for Autonomous Driving, collaborated with Haibing.
 * Sizhe Ji (纪思哲)
   * Duration: The class of 2026